The Sweet Ride: Production

+Principal photography began in Malibu on July 17, 1967.
+Other scenes were shot along the Sunset Strip in West Hollywood, including Gazzarri's.

-Mankiewicz also says producer Joe Pasternak had suffered a stroke shortly before filming which impacted his effectiveness.
+Tom Mankiewicz also says producer Joe Pasternak had suffered a stroke shortly before filming which impacted his effectiveness.

-Jacqueline Bisset said her nude scene in the ocean was 'miserable'.
+Bisset said her nude scene in the ocean was 'miserable'.

-Box Office
+Reception

 According to Fox records, the film required $3,950,000 in rentals to break even and by 11 December 1970 had made $2,600,000 so made a loss.